gusvega-dev/tf-plan-apply-gcp/README.md

 # Terraform Plan + Apply GCP Action (`tf-plan-apply-gcp`)

-`tf-plan-apply-gcp` is a GitHub Action that runs `terraform plan` and `terraform apply` inside a containerized environment.
+**`tf-plan-apply-gcp`** is a GitHub Action that runs `terraform plan` and optionally `terraform apply` inside a containerized environment.
 It ensures seamless integration with Google Cloud workflows by executing Terraform operations securely and efficiently.

 ---